Orthodontics braces and more

 When the treatment is finished the teeth need to be held in position for some time.
 This period is called retention, and the appliances that hold the teeth in place are called retainers.

-The retainers hold the newly straightened teeth in position while the surrounding gum and bone settles.
+The retainers hold the newly straightened teeth in position while the surrounding gum and bone settle.
 The retainers can be removable or fixed on the original problem.

 How many visits will it take?